-We Duotroopers are a curious bunch, and we like keeping all sorts of statistics on the markets and agents we have listed.
+We Duotroopers are a curious bunch, and we like keeping all sorts of statistics on the publishers and agents we have listed.
 When we created Duotrope, we realized that there weren't any resources for keeping track of what really happens to submissions at any given publication or agency.

 - An editor might say they have a 30-day response time, but do they really?